-A student may change programs by completing a Change of Program Form available from the Registrar's Office (or from the Cogswell website) and obtaining the required signatures.
+A student may change programs by completing a Change of Program Form available from the Registrar's Office and obtaining the required signatures.
 All course and admissions requirements for the new program must be satisfied to qualify for the degree sought.
 A change of program does not change the student's academic standing (Satisfactory Academic Progress).
 The transaction is not official until the Change of Program Form is processed by the Registrar's Office and a new degree plan is assigned.
 Students are limited to a maximum of three (3) changes of program.

-Add/Drop & Withdrawal from a class
+Add/Drop & Withdrawal from a Class

-Students may add a class only within the first week of a semester.
-Students may drop a class within the Add/Drop period without financial penalty.
+Students may add and drop a class only within the first week of a semester without any academic penalty.
 Any drop after the Add/Drop period is considered a withdrawal and the student will receive a withdrawal grade (W) if it is within the withdrawal period.
-Please refer to the Academic Calendar.
+Please refer to the Academic Calendar for deadlines.

-Withdrawal from the college
+Withdrawal from the College